zzzgit/hakim/README.md

 ### exist

-whether the string includes a certain kind of characters(more details on elements chapter)
+whether the string includes a certain kind of characters(more details on elements section)

 ### haveString